meiyihTan/Cycle-Text-Consistency-for-Image-to-Image-Domain-Adaptation/README.md

 The result image and socre maps will be saved to 'CRAFT-pytorch/result' folder by default.
 - move all the '.txt' file in the 'CRAFT-pytorch/result' folder to 'CRAFT-pytorch/TIoU-CC/results' folder.
 - rename the '.txt' file to "res_img_([0-9]+).txt", where 0-9 is the test image id.
+- Change the folder name in line 45 of main.py in 'TIoU-CC' folder to the folder you newly saved all the moved and renamed '.txt' file.
 - in 'TIoU-CC' folder,  run
 ```
 python main.py